Acumatica/Acuminator/README.md

 You can navigate to every code element displayed in the Code Map by double clicking on the corresponding tree node.
 Some category nodes support cycling navigation.
 You can double click them sequentially and navigate through the list of its children code elements.

-## Code Snippets
+## Acumatica Code Snippets
-Code snippets are small blocks of reusable code that can be inserted in a code file.
+A code snippet is a small block of reusable code that a developer can paste in a code file.
-Acuminator contains a collection of Visual Studio code snippets designed for Acumatica.
+Acuminator provides Acumatica Code Snippets which represent a collection of C# code snippets designed for customizations of Acumatica ERP.
-It provides templates for:
+Acumatica Code Snippets provide templates for the following:
 * DACs and DAC fields
-* Graph event handlers with different signature styles:
+* Graph event handlers with the following signature styles:
    * Classic Name Convention signature
    * Generic signature
    * Short generic signature for graph field events

-All code snippets are taken from Acumatica [Code Snippets](https://github.com/Acumatica/CodeSnippets) repository and can be downloaded separately.
+All code snippets are located in the Acumatica [Code Snippets](https://github.com/Acumatica/CodeSnippets) repository and can be downloaded separately.

 ## The Process of Building the Solution
 To build the solution, do the following: